 The World Health Organisation has a universal definition of assistive technology .

-In our terms, assistive technology includes items that help you do things you can’t do because of your disability.
+Assistive technology is equipment or devices that help you do things you can’t do because of your disability.

 It also could be technology like an app to help you speak to other people if you have a speech impairment.

-Many people use some equipment as part of their lives.
-For example, a radio to listen to music, or a standard microwave oven to cook food.
+Many people use some equipment as part of their lives, for example, a radio to listen to music, or a standard microwave oven to cook food.

-- items that allow you to complete tasks independently
+- allow you to do tasks independently

-- items that are personalised for you
+- are personalised for you.

 - items for treatment or rehabilitation